LevinGar/LevinGar.github.io/_posts/2021-10-10-Business-Intelligence.md

 published: true
 ---
 ## Lighting Talk’s Topic Information
+Instead of analysts manually compiling spreadsheets, modern BI platforms can access, analyze, display, and share data via web-based dashboards.
+With a powerful, automated business intelligence tool, stakeholders can build dashboards to review, draw conclusions, and act.

 What is Business Intelligence?
 * Originally emerged in the 1960s as a system of sharing information across organizations.